The 31st ANNUAL CHOCOLATE FESTIVAL - Sunday, February 23, 2020

-Wow... it is exciting to think this event has been gaining popularity for almost thirty years!
+Wow... it is exciting to think this event has been gaining popularity for more than thirty years!
 People come from great distances to cross country ski, snowshoe or drive from inn-to-inn along the trails of our 45 KM network to enjoy the spectacular scenery, warm hospitality, and great chocolate treats at stops throughout the network, most located along the trails.

 Known by many as the 'Sweetest Day on the Trails", this may be the only day of the year when chocolate indulgence is totally guilt-free!
 Chocoholics cross country ski or snowshoe the trails to enjoy chocolate prepared every way imaginable.
 Many return year after year to enjoy the Chocolate Festival, often returning with a larger group of friends each time!
 Trailside businesses prepare a variety of goodies from hundreds of pounds of chocolate!